CaioCeretta/github-coder-speedrun/mentoria/specialist/Next.Js/fundamentals/fundamentals-1/comments.md

 .
 Use ?? when you want to replace only null or defined

-In the whole example, secondary is part of TitleProps interface, and its value is optional (string | undefined), ?? is more precise, because it avoids hiding values such as '', 0 or false, if in the future our type chages.
+In the whole example, secondary is part of TitleProps interface, and its value is optional (string | undefined), ?? is more precise, because it avoids hiding values such as '', 0 or false, if in the future our type changes.

+## State Reminders

+There are two ways of a component to change, or the properties passed in its creation changed, or an internal state change

+## Direct Comm

+Let's take a variable named number assigned with a let

+When changing its value, it still won't reflect on the user screen, but on the program itself, by consoling it, we can see that the variable value changed internally, and we can notice a project pattern named `Observer` working.

+Javascript is based on `Observer Pattern`, each event we are working on is based on it.

+In react, every time the state changes, it will notify the interface, and it will also change.

+The interface changing mechanism is always unidirectional: First the state changes and then the render is remade.

+Therefore, by adding it to a state, when incrementing, the state changes and the ui re renders

+Because this state doesn't have an internal state, the way for it to evolve, is when its properties change.

+## State Reminder